AdobeDocs/livefyre.en/help/implementation/livefyre-analytics/c-use-livefyre-with-adobe-analytics.md

 ---
 description: Set up Adobe Analytics and Dynamic Tag Manager (DTM) to collect data for Livefyre Apps.
+title: Use Livefyre with Adobe Analytics And Dynamic Tag Manager (DTM)
 exl-id: a866782d-fca6-48bf-9fb8-5080e396919b
 ---
 # Use Livefyre with Adobe Analytics And Dynamic Tag Manager (DTM){#use-livefyre-with-adobe-analytics-and-dynamic-tag-manager-dtm}